 ST:EPS – Safe Travel: Enabling Pupils and Schools – is about enabling school communities to promote safe, active travel for children not just on the journey to and from school but for life.
-It was first launched in Kettering, Northamptonshire where Brightkidz is based.
+It is being run in Kettering, Northamptonshire where Brightkidz is based.
 The new ideas and resources developed during the project are shared further afield via our website and publications.

 Schools taking part are linked to the resources they need to encourage walking to school, cycling, scooting and road safety.
 Read more about ST:EPS here.

 The Brightkidz ST:EPS Kettering project is the pilot for ST:EPS (because this is where we are based) and is delivered by Brightkidz in collaboration with local partners such as Kettering Borough Council, Northamptonshire Police and Northamptonshire County Council.

 We are seeking more schools and community partners to join us in this pioneering scheme to promote safe, active travel for children.

 The ST:EPS Kettering project is supporting Kettering schools in promoting safe, active, sustainable travel for children, linking schools to resources and guiding them to achieving the Modeshift STARS national school travel accreditation.
 This is all whilst helping the schools meet other objectives such as health, fitness, road safety, attendance, learning, punctuality, parent engagement and raising the profile of the schools in the local community.